 To use 0.035 inch flux core wire you will need to get 0.035 contact tips as these are not supplied in the box.

-Being able to use 8 inch spools means you can have the cheaper cost per pound and the convenience of using larger spools.
+Being able to use 8 inch spools means you have the cheaper cost per pound on buying those spools.
+Plus the convenience of using larger spools.

 Just be sure that you position the size of wire into the right groove on the drive roll.